 Branch licenses arise from the acquisition of branches from local banks and licenses to operate new branches from the BSP.
-Branch licenses have indefinite useful lives and are tested for impairment on an annual basis.
+Branch licenses have indefinite useful lives and are tested for impairment on an annual basis straight-line basis over five years but maybe shorter depending on the period over which the Bank expects to use the asset.